top of page

 With faith that did not obsess over the opinions of others.
 With faith that did not draft plan after plan for her own life and then fret when God had something different in mind.
 With faith that wasn’t consumed with how this situation looked, how fun her Instagram feed seemed, how many labels lived in her closet, how this text sounded, or how successful a new job title made her look on LinkedIn.
 With faith that looked to the Deliverer more than the diagnosis and the Provider more than the problem.

-This Advent and always, we are called to put our faith not in our jobs, our homes, our relationships, or the holiday dessert we may or may not burn to a crisp, but in the God who was endlessly faithful to Mary and is so very faithful to us.
+This Advent and always, may we put our faith not in our jobs, our homes, our relationships, or the holiday dessert we may or may not burn to a crisp.
+Rather, may we look toward the One who was endlessly faithful to Mary and is so very faithful to us.

 bottom of page